 Also known as Gross Pay.
 Subject to tax and NI.

 Any allowance that’s subject to tax and NI.
 For example, London weighting or other regional allowances.

 Any other pay that's subject to tax and NI.
 For example, a monthly travel allowance received as salary or annual leave.

 Any other pay that's not subject to Tax or NI.
 For example, Childcare Vouchers exempt from tax and NI that are not being taken under a salary sacrifice scheme.

 If you are taking your childcare vouchers under a salary sacrifice scheme then you should deduct the amount you are sacrificing from your basic pay, as HMRC say that for the scheme to work you must forfeit the right to that pay.

 The following options are available when editing payslips during each monthly payroll.
 Choose 'Edit Payslip' from the prepare monthly payroll screen.

 Irregular employee payments

-If an employee is not paid on a regular basis select 'Yes' in the 'Employee paid irregularly' option when creating their payroll profile.
+If an employee is not paid on a regular basis, select 'Yes' in the 'Employee paid irregularly' option when creating their payroll profile.

 Any one-off overtime payments for this month.
 Subject to tax and NI.